ControlSystemStudio/phoebus/applications/alarm/Readme.md

         "time":           String
     }

-The above example of deleting a pv would then look like this:
+The above example of deleting a PV would then look like this:

     /path/to/pv : {"user":"user name", "host":"host name", "delete message": "Deleting node.", "time": "2018-01-01 00:00:00.000"}
     /path/to/pv : null